 - a.
-A batter's entire foot is completely out of the box, on the ground, when he/she hits the ball, fair or foul. - b.
-Any part of the batter's foot is touching home plate when he/she hits the ball. - c.
+A batter's entire foot is completely out of the box, on the ground, when he/she hits the ball, fair or foul - b.
+Any part of the batter's foot is touching home plate or strike mat when he/she hits the ball. - c.
 The batter hits the ball with an illegal bat.